Astronomers Devise Revolutionary Technique That Helps Spot New Planets By ‘Deleting’ Their Host Star

 His team tested the new technology on a star called Beta Pictoris, which is orbited by a mysterious gas giant known as Beta Pictoris b — a super-Jupiter weighing about 13 Jupiter masses and roughly 3,000 times more massive than our planet.

-As the Inquisitr previously reported, Beta Pictoris b and its host planet are located some 60 light-years away from Earth, in the Pictor constellation of the Milky Way.
+As the Inquisitr previously reported, Beta Pictoris b and its host planet are located some 60 light-years away from Earth in the Pictor constellation of the Milky Way.

 The astronomers combed through the archives of the European Southern Observatory’s SINFONI instrument and analyzed each pixel in the existing images of Beta Pictoris b.